chernousov-m/chernousov-m.github.io/content/blog/keypaths.md

 As you've seen already, `KeyPath`s are classes, and there is inheritance involved.
 The classes form the following type tree: `AnyKeyPath -> PartialKeyPath<Root> -> KeyPath<Root, Value> -> WritableKeyPath<Root, Value> -> ReferenceWritableKeyPath<Root, Value>`
 Here is the overview of what they are and what they are useful for:
  - `AnyKeyPath` is the root base class for all the `*KeyPath` types.
 Conforms to `Hashable`, so the other types are `Hashable` as well, which means they can be used as a `Key` in dictionaries.
-As the name implies - it is a type-erased version of KeyPath.
+As the name implies - it is a type-erased version of `KeyPath`.
 - `PartialKeyPath<Root>`  is another type-erased version of `KeyPath`, but this time only the `Value` type is erased.
 We can't use it on any type other than `Root`, but we always get `Any` as the return value of the `KeyPath`-based subscript.
 - `KeyPath<Root, Value>` - is the most commonly used version of them all.
 It has both `Root` and `Value` types and it can be used to read the value from the `Root`.
 - `WritableKeyPath<Root, Value>` is, as the name implies, a version of `KeyPath` that allows us to write properties and not only read them.
 - `ReferenceWritableKeyPath<Root, Value>` is the version that allows mutating properties without mutating the object itself (reference semantics).
 Most of the time, these are `KeyPath`s to class member properties, but `nonmutating set` also counts for these `KeyPath`s.
 ## The cool things about `KeyPath`s

-### 1. KeyPath literal to function conversion
+### 1. `KeyPath` literal to function conversion
-KeyPath literals can be converted to functions that have the following signature:
+`KeyPath` literals can be converted to functions that have the following signature:
 ```swift
 (Root) -> Value
 ```